-Operational risk is the risk of loss resulting from inadequate or failed internal controls and processes, people and systems, or resulting from external events.
-These losses may be caused by events such as fraud, breaches of customer privacy, business disruptions, inappropriate employee conduct, vendors that do not perform their responsibilities and regulatory fines and penalties.
+Operational risk is the risk resulting from inadequate or failed internal controls, processes, people and systems, or external events.
+Operational risk losses may be caused by events such as fraud, breaches of customer privacy, business disruptions, inappropriate employee conduct, and vendors that do not perform their responsibilities, all of which can lead to additional expenses in the form of regulatory fines and penalties and litigation.
 As such, operational risk is broadly defined for inclusion in our stress tests.